OAAX-standard/examples/c-example/README.md

 guidelines [below](#adapting-the-example-to-your-own-runtime---model---image-combination).

-The `main.c` function uses two functions (available in the `utils.c` file) to preprocess the input image and build the input tensors as specified by the
+The `main.c` function uses two functions (available in the `utils.c` file) to preprocess the input image and build the input tensors as specified in the OAX standard.
-OAX standard.

 - The `preprocess_image` function reads the input image, resizes it to the model's input size, and normalizes it.